nautobot/nautobot-plugin-ssot-servicenow/docs/index.md

 ## Description

-This plugin provides the ability to synchronize data from Nautobot into ServiceNow.
+This plugin provides the ability to synchronize basic data from Nautobot into ServiceNow.
 Currently the following data is mapped and synchronized:

 - Nautobot Region and Site tables to ServiceNow Location table
 - Nautobot Device table to ServiceNow IP Switch table